Fall in Love with Bordeaux: A Guide to One of the Most Elegant Cities in France

 Remember, there are many places you can visit outside of Bordeaux.
 A small selection of the sites available to you outside the city limits includes St. Emilion, as mentioned above, and the region around Arcachon, known for its oyster farms.
 The area around the Dordogne is also a must see, known for its beautiful medieval villages like Sarlat, castles, and the Dordogne River Valley.
 Finally the Basque region, South of Bordeaux, is known for Bayonne, Biarritz, St. Jean de Luz and the world-famous San Sebastian, Spain.

-To experience the highlights of Bordeaux from this article, you can join us on a 8 day Bordeaux and Dordogne Small Group Tour of the region with an expert local guide and a small group of like-minded tourists to make friends and memories along the way.
+To experience the highlights of Bordeaux from this article, you can join us on a 8 day Bordeaux and Dordogne Small Group Tour of the region with an expert local guide and a small group of like-minded travelers to make friends and memories along the way.
 Click here to see our tour: https://tripusafrance.com/bordeaux-dordogne-tour/